-Well ventilated: The unit is cooled by convection and by forced air-cooling by 2 temperature controlled fans.
-The fans suck cool air from air intake openings in the front and bottom (17A, 17B in Fig 6.1) and expels hot air through the exhaust openings next to the fans (6, Fig 6.1).
+Well ventilated: The unit is cooled by convection and by forced air-cooling by temperature controlled fan.
+The fan sucks cool air from air intake openings on the bottom (6A) Fig 6.1) and expels hot air through the exhaust openings next to the fan (6B, Fig 6.1).
 To avoid shut down of the inverter due to over temperature, do not cover or block these intake / exhaust openings or install the unit in an area with limited airflow.
 Keep a minimum clearance of 10" around the unit to provide adequate ventilation.
 If installed in an enclosure, openings must be provided in the enclosure, directly opposite to the air intake and exhaust openings of the inverter.